braze-inc/braze-docs/_docs/_api/endpoints/email/post_blocklist.md

 /email/blocklist
 {% endapimethod %}

 Use this endpoint to unsubscribe a user from email and mark them as hard bounced.
+Note that when creating an API key to use with this endpoint, you must set `email.blacklist` permissions.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#d51155a1-a6e8-4dcc-9f2b-88c54ab9e8c6 {% endapiref %}

 ## Rate limit